 Your trash cans can only be visible at certain times.
 There may be regular inspections of the exterior of the home.

 Many cities and counties also have specific laws about the number of pets and specific breeds, extra taxes, and other specific ordinances that you want to be sure aren’t deal breakers before purchasing the home.

 3. Know what is near the home.
 You have found the perfect home and are eager to make an offer, until you hear the jet fly above you.

 You can’t wait for your children to enroll in the fabulous school just across the street until you realize how clogged the roads are and that you really can get tired of hearing the marching band.

 You love that your new home will be near your favorite Italian restaurant until you realize you can smell garlic all. the. time.
 Being close to a hospital is reassuring until you’re constantly woken up by sirens.

-The nearby open fields may look lovely, until you find out a strip of townhomes are being built there.
+The nearby open fields may look lovely until you find out a strip of townhomes is being built there.
 All of these and more should be taken into consideration before making a final offer.

-You never know if there may be foundation issues, hazardous electrical issues, etc. so I think it’s always a good idea to get a thorough home inspection before closing to make sure of any potential deal breakers you may not be able to afford or the seller may not cover.
+You never know if there may be foundation issues, hazardous electrical issues, or other issues so I think it’s always a good idea to get a thorough home inspection before closing.
+This will help you make sure of any potential deal breakers you may not be able to afford or the seller may not cover.